arif-rachim/react-hook-signal/README.md

 ### STEP 3: Creating Signals in React Components:

-`useSignal` is a hook used to generate `Native Signals` that are tied to the lifespan of a component.
-It returns two types of `Signals` : `Signal.State` and `Signal.Computed`. `Signal.State` is a native signal whose value can be modified after it is initially created.
+`useSignal` is a hook used to generate `Signal` that are tied to the lifespan of a component.
+It returns two types of `Signals` : `Signal.State` and `Signal.Computed`. `Signal.State` is a signal whose value can be MODIFIED after it is initially created.
 On the other hand, `Signal.Computed` represents a computed signal whose value cannot be modified directly, as it is the result of a computation.

 - To create a `Signal.State`, simply provide a constant value as a parameter when calling `useSignal`.
 - To create a `Signal.Computed`,simply provide  a `Lambda` that returns the result of a dynamic computation.

-Let's look at the following example.
+Example :
 ```tsx
 import {notifiable, useSignal} from "react-hook-signal";